Da Tang Nü Xun An

-Da Tang Nü Xun An is a Chinese television series about Xie Yaohuan (谢瑶环), a fictional Tang dynasty female detective-official who solves several mysterious cases during the reign of the empress Wu Zetian.
-Directed by Tao Lingling, the series starred Gillian Chung, Benny Chan, Wan Ni'en, Lei Mu, Wu Jingjing, Wang Ji, Qian Yongchen, Kathy Yuen and Dong Qing in the lead roles.
+Da Tang Nü Xun An ("Female Inspector of the Great Tang") is a Chinese television series about Xie Yaohuan, a fictional Tang dynasty female detective who solves several mysterious cases during the reign of the female emperor Wu Zetian.
+Directed by Tao Lingling, the series starred Gillian Chung, Benny Chan, Wan Ni'en, Lei Mu, Wu Jingjing, Wang Ji, Qian Yongchen, Kathy Yuen and Dong Qing.
 The series was first broadcast on Dragon Television on 7 July 2011 in mainland China.